Killercrod/Equipo-1-FIS-Repositorio/README.md

 ## What will you find in this document?

-In this document you will find the second delivery of project 1 in the subject of Fundamentals of Software Engineering, with all the aspects to be evaluated in the Rubric of this activity.
+In this document you will find the third delivery of project 1 in the subject of Fundamentals of Software Engineering, with all the aspects to be evaluated in the Rubric of this activity.

 ## List of contents